 Focused on the theme of territories, Jardin Rouge is a creative laboratory in which artists benefit from research time but also help with visibility.
 The artist residency Jardin Rouge is a meeting place between art and its amateurs.
 Presentations of projects are regularly organized within the “Salle des casques“.
-The artists exchange, discuss with the public, answer interviews with journalists, decipher their works with art critics.
-The works produced by the artists during these residencies are offered for purchase to collectors Friends of the Montresso★ Art Foundation, an international circle of collectors.
-The funds raised in this way, added to the Foundation’s endowments, are used to finance the programmes and projects of Jardin Rouge.
+The artists exchange, discuss with the public, answer interviews with journalists, and decipher their works with art critics.
+The works produced by the artists during these residencies are offered for purchase to collectors of the Montresso★ Art Foundation, an international circle of collectors.
+The funds raised in this way added to the Foundation’s endowments are used to finance the programmes and projects of Jardin Rouge.

 DREAMING ABOUT MOROCCO?

 - Drivers, transport, guides, activities etc